rorymiller/referees-rebuttal-2/draft2.md

 > "The rationale is a little unclear"

 We are sorry this wasn't clear in our proposal.
-We are attempting to establish irrefutable evidence that accelerated chest pain pathways that use point-of-care troponin in rural settings are as safe as those pathways used by urban emergency departments that use high-sensitivity laboratory assays.
+We are attempting to establish that accelerated chest pain pathways that use point-of-care troponin in rural settings are as safe as those pathways used by urban emergency departments that use high-sensitivity laboratory assays.

 As it stands, although the pilot data are promising, there are insufficient numbers to adequately assess the safety of the pathway.